QRL Women's Premiership

 The QRL Women's Premiership, known as the BMD Premiership due to sponsorship from BMD Group, is the top level of women's rugby league football in Queensland, Australia.
 Run by the Queensland Rugby League, the competition is Queensland's first statewide open age women's competition.

 On 3 March 2021, the QRL announced that the Souths Logan Magpies would not compete in that season's premiership but planned to return in 2022.
 Valkyries Queensland, a new team made up of players from Souths Logan and other Queensland teams, were named to take their place.

 Teams

 The QRL Women's Premiership consists of eight teams, five from South East Queensland and one each from North Queensland, Central Queensland and Northern New South Wales.
 The league operates on a single group system, with no divisions or conferences and no relegation and promotion from other leagues.

 Current clubs

+Note: Souths Logan Magpies did not field a team in the 2021 season.